Skip to Content

 • In the QueryPie application page in Okta, go to the Sign On tab.

-• Click Edit in Settings and enter the domain where QueryPie is installed in the Base URL field.
+• Click the Edit button in the Settings area, enter the domain address where QueryPie is installed in the Base URL field, and save.

-• Access the URL shown in Metadata URL in a separate tab and copy the XML.
+• Access the address shown in Metadata URL in a separate tab and copy the displayed XML information.

 Issue a minimum-privilege Okta API token

-To synchronize users, groups, and group memberships between QueryPie and Okta, an Okta Admin API token is required.
-Typically, you can issue a token using the Super Administrator or Read-Only Administrator account and apply it as follows:
+An Okta Admin API token is required to synchronize users, groups, and group memberships between QueryPie and Okta.
+Typically, you can issue an API token using your Okta Super Administrator/Read-Only Administrator account and apply it as follows:

-• Click Create Token to create an API token.
+• Click the Create Token button to create an authentication token.

 Okta Admin Console > Security > Administrators > Roles > Create new role